Everything we wished we'd had when we started.

 Recognizing Early Autism Signs

 Something feels different.
-You’re not sure what.
-You don’t want to overreact, but you can’t stop wondering.
+You are not sure what.
+You do not want to overreact but you cannot stop wondering.
 This guide is for that moment.

 Who is this for:

-This guide is for parents who suspect their child may be autistic but aren’t sure what signs to look for.
-Whether you’ve noticed speech delays, repetitive behaviors, or challenges with eye contact, this resource, made from our own experience with our two boys being diagnosed at an early age, gives you clear, research-backed insights to help you understand if an evaluation is the next step.
-Also perfect for family members, caregivers, and educators who want to better understand autism in young children.
+This guide is for parents who suspect their child may be autistic but are not sure what signs to look for.
+Whether you have noticed speech delays, repetitive behaviors, or challenges with eye contact, this resource, made from our own experience with our two boys being diagnosed at an early age, gives you clear insights to help you understand if an evaluation might be a good next step.
+Also useful for family members, caregivers, and educators who want to better understand autism in young children.

 What’s included: